AnnaClausen/SoundWave/README.md

 - Create an application in your Spotify developer account at https://developer.spotify.com/dashboard/login

 - Add your application url (localhost:3000 for example) to your application Redirect URIs.

-Change your .env file REACT_APP_API_KEY to your application Client ID and REACT_APP_REDIRECT_URL to your application url.
+- Copy your Client ID and Redirect URI and replace them in the Spotify.js file in your project directory.

+### Run application

 - In the project directory, you can run: